VCU-Bioinformatics-Core/20241011.kevin_byrd.ibd_nulisa/workflow/specimen_focused/cd_versus_uc/README.md

 ## Instructions

-1. Make sure to run scripts in parent folder (following the corresponding README.md)
+Make sure to run scripts in parent folder (following the corresponding README.md).
+All scripts can be run in any order besides `logit_post_analysis.py.ipynb` which has to be run after `logit_model.py.ipynb`.
-2. limma_analysis.R.ipynb - working with the right set of data
-3. logit_model.py.ipynb - working with the right set of data
-4. rf_model.py.ipynb - not working with the right set of data